-Australians & New Zealanders can apply for two types of PhD scholarships (including stipends): Australian Postgraduate Awards (APA).
+Australians & New Zealanders can apply for a number of PhD scholarships; please contact Tim for further details.
 You will need to have a First Class honours degree, or equivalent, to be competitive for these scholarships.

 International students can apply for a range of scholarships, but should contact Tim to discuss this in advance of applying for a scholarship.
 Students with a Masters degree and a publication in an international journal are more likely to be successful in scholarship application rounds.
 There are also a number of scholarships available from the Australian government (e.g. http://www.australiaawardsafrica.org./).